halljson/eng_test/README.md

 - No submission will be the same, so be perpared to walk us through all the aspects that contribute to your submission's evaluation (see above)

 ### Submit the Test
-Fork this repository and perform a pull-request into the main project.
+Fork this repository and email the link to your forked repository at [ENTEREMAIL].

 ### Ask Questions
 Review any of the Github issues to see if your question has already been asked and answered.
 If it has not been asked, submit a Github issue in this project and someone will answer your question as soon as possible.